Fireflies AI Review —

 Your team is distributed across time zones.
 Decisions happen in meetings that half the team cannot attend.
 Onboarding new hires means months of context-building that existing team members resent explaining again.
 Fireflies turns your meeting library into an institutional knowledge base that new hires can query, absent team members can catch up on, and leaders can use to verify what was actually decided.

 Your CRM is only as accurate as your reps' memory and discipline.
-Fireflies eliminates both variables — every sales call is automatically transcribed, summarised, and pushed into the relevant CRM record within minutes of the call ending.
+Fireflies eliminates both variables.
+Every sales call is automatically transcribed, summarised, and pushed into the relevant CRM record within minutes of the call ending.
 Sales managers get full visibility into what was discussed without listening to recordings.

 Being honest about fit